paladin-t/b8/docs/manual.md

 These functions are used to create, load or extract graphics objects and values:

 * `LOAD_RESOURCE(path)`: loads a resource from bank
-	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a cartridge as lookup root
+	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a disk as lookup root
 	* returns successfully loaded resource; or nil for sprite and quantized, empty list for map
 * `LOAD_BLANK(y, w, h, n = 1)`: loads a blank resource
 	* `y`: type of a resource, can be "sprite" or "map"